Skip to content

 Brief overview: the quality-based selection process

-Project owner announces need for engineering services and invites interested firms to submit qualifications (e.g., team, experience and expertise).
+Project owner announces the need for engineering services and invites interested firms to submit qualifications (e.g., team, experience, and expertise).
 The proposed project budget or capital improvement plan budget is often shared with competing firms.

 Project owner ranks each engineering consultant based on quality.
-The top-ranked firm is invited to negotiate a formal agreement – including discussion of owner’s concepts and goals, alternatives, specific scope of work and compensation.
+The top-ranked firm is invited to negotiate a formal agreement – including a discussion of the owner’s concepts and goals, alternatives, specific scope of work, and compensation.
 Here, the owner has the opportunity to carefully evaluate cost proposal.

 Take action: use quality-based selection to develop a trusted “pool”

-Many municipalities and private project owners use QBS to develop a trusted, qualified pool of engineering consultants to hire and go back to for future projects.
-With this pool, project owners are confident in the quality they’ll receive; they can freely assign projects based on specialty; and they know with certainty they’re receiving value for their dollars.
-Fee negotiations take place, but the process is seamless given the trusted relationships in place.
+Many municipalities and private project owners use QBS to develop a trusted, qualified pool of engineering consultants to hire and return to for future projects.
+With this pool, project owners are confident in the quality they’ll receive; they can freely assign projects based on specialty and know with certainty they’re receiving value for their dollars.
+Fee negotiations take place, but the process is seamless, given the trusted relationships in place.

-For example, City X has bridge renovation, water tower inspection and fire station re-design projects on the horizon.
-The City can select the best suited firm from their pool for each project; procuring the consultant with more water engineering experience to undertake the tower inspection while assigning the fire station design to a dedicated architecture team with relevant experience.
+For example, City X has bridge renovation, water tower inspection, and fire station re-design projects on the horizon.
+The City can select the best-suited firm from their pool for each project; procuring the consultant with more water engineering experience to undertake the tower inspection while assigning the fire station design to a dedicated architecture team with relevant experience.chart

-The City is able to skip the time-consuming, expensive effort of developing and releasing a full request for proposal – along with evaluation, vetting, interviews and selection – because they have done the work to create a group to confidently choose from.
+The City can skip the time-consuming, expensive effort of developing and releasing a full request for proposal – along with evaluation, vetting, interviews, and selection – because they have done the work to create a group to choose from confidently.
 Once the City selects its team, they can collaborate to determine the precise scope of work.
 Above all, the City knows it’s paying for and receiving the best value before signing any contracts.

 5 FAQs surrounding quality-based selection